History of libraries: Asia

-The spread of religion and philosophy in South and East Asia spurred the development of writing and books.
+The spread of religion and philosophy throughout the South and East Asia spurred the development of both writing and books.
 Chinese emperors were very supportive of this culture.
 Chinese printing and paper making, which predate Western development, gave birth to a thriving book culture in East Asia.
 Several Asian religious and philosophical movements are responsible for stimulating learning, printing and book collecting: Buddhism, Confucianism, Taoism, and Jainism.
 Jainism, a major faith of the Indian subcontinent, had a tradition of religious, scientific, and cultural scholarship.
 Early practitioners of the faith not only produced scriptural writing the first century BC, but also established some of Asia's earliest libraries.
 Mainly housed in temples, these libraries later became known as "Jain Knowledge Warehouses" and is responsible for the preservation of hundreds of thousands handwritten manuscripts.

 The invention of paper in China allowed the Chinese to create an early form of printing (stone-rubbing).
 Writings the sixth-century philosopher, Confucius, were originally inscribed on stone tablets.
 To achieve this early form of printing the Chinese would push soft paper onto the stone, apply ink to the back of the sheet, resulting in a black background with white letters.
 The Chinese also employed inked carved woodblock to produce printed materials.
 One of the major Buddhist canons, the Tripitaka, was published in 5,000 volumes using more than 130,000 individual woodblocks.
 In the eleventh century movable type was developed in China and Koreans established the first foundry for producing movable type.
 In spite of these developments, woodblock printing remained the norm in China, Korea, and Japan.
 Each ruler in China compiled its own official written archives.
 Every emperor decided which philosophical texts, which accounts of history, which rituals of faith, and what poetry and literature would be permitted in the empire; oftentimes chronicling their own version of the previous ruler's history.
 Confucian and Buddhist writings that were brought to Korea and Japan are directly responsible for the continued development of book publishing and library building in East Asia.